 Tax liens may also show up on your report.
 Unpaid tax liens will remain for up to 10 years from their original filing date.
 Paid tax liens can appear for up to seven years after they’re released.
 You can attempt to get a federal tax lien withdrawn by using IRS Form 12277.
 This form allows you to request a withdrawal.

 Monetary (civil) judgments resulting from a lawsuit can also make their way onto your credit report.
 They can appear there for up to seven years.
-However, you may sometimes be able to convince a credit bureau to remove it sooner, especially if it’s been paid.
+However, you may sometimes be able to convince a credit bureau to remove a judgment sooner if you have paid it.
 A paid judgment will be less detrimental than an unpaid one.

 As part of the National Consumer Assistance Plan (NCAP), new standards went into effect July 1, 2017 which will require only tax liens and judgments that have attached minimum identifying information such as social security numbers or dates of birth to be reported.
 This will affect a significant number of judgments, and some tax liens.